-- Choose a well-drained medium with an EC of 0.75 - to 0.80 mmhos and a pH of 6.2 to 6.6.
-Stick cuttings within 12 to 24 hours of arrival.
-Cuttings can be stored overnight, if necessary, at - 45 to 50°F (7 to 10°C).
+Choose a well-drained medium with an EC of 0.75 to 0.80 mmhos and a pH of 6.2 to 6.6. • Stick cuttings within 12 to 24 hours of arrival.

+Cuttings can be stored overnight, if necessary, at 45 to 50?F (7 to 10?C).

 A rooting hormone is generally not needed, assuming the environment in propagation is optimal.
-If the soil temperature and/or mist coverage is not optimal, a rooting hormone may help promote early, more uniform rooting. - A protective fungicide application should be made within 12 hrs. of sticking to reduce the risk of Botrytis. - Soil temperature should be maintained at 68 to 73° F (20 to 23°C) until roots are visible. - Begin fertilization with 75 to 100 ppm N when roots become visible.
-Increase to 150 to 200 ppm N as roots develop. - As the rooted cuttings develop, high light, appropriate water stress and moderate air temperatures should reduce the need for chemical plant growth regulators (PGR).
-Allure Zonal Geraniums are responsive to a B-Nine (1,500 to 2,500 ppm) and Cycocel (750 to 1,000 ppm) tank mix, if PGRs are needed. - Pinching should not be necessary during propagation. - Allure Zonal Geranium rooted cuttings should be ready for transplanting 24 to 28 days after sticking.
+If the soil temperature and/or mist coverage is not optimal, a rooting hormone may help promote early, more uniform rooting.

+A protective fungicide application should be made within 12 hrs. of sticking to reduce the risk of Botrytis.
+Soil temperature should be maintained at 68 to 73?F (20 to 23?C) until roots are visible.

+Begin fertilization with 75 to 100 ppm N when roots become visible.
+Increase to 150 to 200 ppm N as roots develop.

+• As the rooted cuttings develop, high light, appropriate water stress and moderate air temperatures should reduce the need for chemical plant growth regulators (PGRs).
+Due to their naturally controlled habit, Presto Zonal Geraniums will usually not need any plant growth regulators.

+Pinching should not be necessary during propagation.

+Presto Zonal Geranium rooted cuttings should be ready for transplanting 24 to 28 days after sticking.